joaocorreiaprof/Alpha/README.md

     - Rock Paper Scissors

 - **Messaging**:
-  - Integrated with another project called Binary Buzz, a messaging app that allows users to:
+  - Integrated with another project of mine, Binary Buzz, a messaging app that allows users to:
     - Send individual messages to each other.
     - Participate in a global chat where all users can talk.
     - Create and join groups for group messaging.